yash7210/MEC-project/README.md

 </kbd>

-Click the follwing link to watch a video explaining our code : <a href = "https://www.youtube.com/watch?v=VR5oyQfhzVM">Click me!</a> :cinema:
+Click the following link to watch a video explaining our code : <a href = "https://www.youtube.com/watch?v=VR5oyQfhzVM">Click me!</a> :cinema:

 <h3>Why We Developed it this way:</h3>
 <ul>